sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 <h1 id="technology-and-humanity">Technology and humanity</h1>

 So I think we should do the same with AI, or rather,
+I want to frame it this way: We should harness the very technology that impacts and alienates us to resolve the very problems it creates
+&ndash;
-I want to frame it this way: We should harness the very technology that impacts and alienates us to resolve the problems it creates - the economic, social, and technological disparities, the challenges of equitable access, the disruption of labor markets, and the various ethical and legal issues that AI brings forth.
+the economic, social, and technological disparities, the challenges of equitable access, the disruption of labor markets, and the various ethical and legal issues that AI brings forth.

 However, there is a crucial distinction to make.
 The changes and impacts that AI will bring are fundamentally different from previous technological revolutions throughout history.